google/rtc-video-quality/README.md

 metrics.
 Multiple encoders and codecs are placed in the same graphs to enable a comparison between them.

+_The scripts make heavy use of temporary filespace.
+Every worker instance uses disk space rougly equal to a few copies of the original raw video file that is usually huge to begin with.
+To solve or mitigate issues where disk space runs out during graph-data generation, either reduce the amount of workers used with `--workers` or use another temporary directory (with more space available) by changing the `TMPDIR` environment variable._

 ## Adding Encoder Implementations